idjh263/Barkadaz_konek_mongodb/README.md

 ## Credits
-👪 Made by Irene with the help TA's, instructor @Trilogy, previous activity the "food festival app"
+👪 Made by Irene with the help TA's, instructor @Trilogy, previous activity the "food festival app", vannesalane